jaime-rodriguez-art/Pico-Ducky-GUI/README.md

 ## Instructions

-1. Edit any of the _pyscript.html and add your python scripts inbetween "<py-script> </py-script>".
+1. Edit any of the _pyscript.html and add your python scripts inbetween py-script /py-script.

 ## Requirements